-- · Contacting parents or a relative - Seeking legal advice - · Seeking personal counseling (always recommended) - Pursuing legal action against the perpetrator - · Pursuing disciplinary action through the College - Requesting that no further action be taken - Requesting further information about the College's policy and procedures for addressing sexual misconduct - Requesting further information about available resources

-Information about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims of sexual misconduct can be found in the appendix of this document.
+- · Contacting parents or a relative - Seeking legal advice - Seeking personal counseling (always recommended) - Pursuing legal action against the perpetrator - Pursuing disciplinary action through the College - Requesting that no further action be taken - Requesting further information about the College's policy and procedures for addressing sexual misconduct - Requesting further information about available resources student financial aid, and other services available for victims of sexual misconduct can be found in the appendix of this document.
 Please contact the Title IX Coordinator or Deputy Title IX Coordinator if you have any questions about these resources or need assistance in accessing them.